 Once we have received your completed form, a Case Manager will be assigned to you.

-He/she will contact you by telephone within two weeks to introduce themselves, provide you with his/her contact details and discuss your concerns.
+He/she will contact you by telephone within 2 weeks to introduce themselves, provide you with their contact details and discuss your concerns.

-We will disclose your concerns to the veterinary nurse and to his/ her employer.
+We will disclose your concerns and all the information you provide to the veterinary nurse.
 Please note: if you wish to remain anonymous, or for your identity to remain confidential, we cannot complete this step which may result in your concerns not being taken further.
 If you are worried about your identity being disclosed, you should discuss this with your Case Manager.

 - from you;